 Live in the heart and energy of the city.
 Foodies will rejoice with hundreds of restaurants at their doorstep.
-Night owls will have plenty of options when city comes alive after 5 p.m. with concerts, clubs and late-night dining.
+Night owls will have plenty of options when the city comes alive after 5 p.m., with concerts, clubs and late-night dining.
 Gallery hop, visit museums, shop or get your game on at Coors Field.
-Downtown Denver is walkable, bike-friendly and offers ample public transportation, feel free to ditch your car.
+Downtown Denver is walkable, bike-friendly and offers ample public transportation, so feel free to ditch your car.

 Be at the center of it all with easy access to enjoy the other neighborhoods listed here.

-Located near the neighborhoods of Capital Hill, Washington Park and Cherry Hill, Governor’s Park is named after Governor’s Mansion.
+Located near the neighborhoods of Capitol Hill, Washington Park and Cherry Hill, Governor’s Park is named after Governor’s Mansion.
 You’ll find a mix of single-family and apartment homes.
 Recreation is at your fingertips with easy access to the Cherry Creek trail.
 For experimental taste buds, you’ll find a mix of international restaurants featuring a wide array of cuisines.
 This older neighborhood has a lot of character and features beautiful plant and tree-lined streets.